 History and Origins

 The kilogram has an interesting history, rooted in the French Revolution.
 In 1795, it was initially defined as the mass of one liter of water.
 Over time, it has been refined and redefined.
 From 1889 to 2019, the international standard for the kilogram was a platinum-iridium cylinder stored at the International Bureau of Weights and Measures in France.
-However, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant.
+Still, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant.
 This change made the definition more stable and universally accessible.

 Scientific Foundations